smartcontractkit/external-adapters-js/packages/sources/spectral-macro-score/README.md

 ## Spectral-MACRO-Score Endpoint

-Default endpoint used to retrieve a MACRO Score for a given token ID.
+Default endpoint used to retrieve a tick (bucket in Credit Scores) for a given token ID hash.

 ### Input Params